adriavalles/CSS3-AppStore-Buttons/README.md

 ## Browser compatibility

-AppStore buttons work on all major browsers, using CSS3 properties.
+CSS3 AppStore buttons work on advanced browsers. (this means: IE is *not* completely supported)

-* Google Chrome.
+* Google Chrome 10 or greater
-* Internet Explorer 7 or greater.
+* Mozilla Firefox 4 or greater.
-* Mozilla Firefox 3.5 or greater.
+* Safari 5 or greater.
-* Safari 4 or greater.
+* Opera 11 or greater.
-* Opera 10 or greater.
+* Internet Explorer 9 or greater.
+(Does not support gradients yet)

 ## Download